jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 The `secrets_manager_open()` function may not be present if the host doesn't support secrets management.

 `secrets_manager_close()` indicates that a secrets manager is not going to be used any longer.
-Implementatins MUST use reference counting, and only free the related resources on no more managed secrets linked to that manager are in use.
+Implementations MUST use reference counting, and only free the related resources when no more managed secrets linked to that manager are in use.

-Implementations MUST NOT require the `secrets_manager_close()` function to be called in order to finalize durable storage of manage secrets.
+Implementations MUST NOT require the `secrets_manager_close()` function to be called in order to finalize durable storage of managed secrets.

 ## Key identifiers and versions